DAIRY, FOOD OR FOE ?

 Some months after the final stage of the DIP, many GAPS people find they can now tolerate a nice variety of cheese and may try commercially produced live, natural, additive free yogurt, Crème Fraiche, and sour cream .
 These would have to be organic I presume.

-I am currently looking for a practice client.
-I figure if you have read to the end of this long article you are interested and committed enough to be that client or know of someone deserving of free GAPS health coaching.
-This limited offer is part of my training.
 A GAPS health coach can really help you through the maze of information you need to navigate.
 If you are interested to try GAPS, the first step would be to obtain the book Gut and Psychology Syndrome and read it.
-To apply to be my practice client please get in touch and tell me your story by email to firstname.lastname@example.org , private message or in person at Margaret River Farmers market onn Saturday morning.
+Please get in touch and tell me your story by email to firstname.lastname@example.org , private message or in person at Margaret River Farmers market on a Saturday morning.
+I may be able to suggest ways you can support your marvellous body in It’s effort to heal

 .
 Liptor, Thief of Memory….Statin Drugs and the Misguided War on Cholesterol by Duane Graveline MD, MPH, Former NASA Astronaut.